RanimelAndagan/RanimelAndagan/README.md

 ## Hi there 👋

 I'm a self-taught builder and the founder of Dalihad, a brand that started in web design and is growing into app development.
 I'm still early in my tech journey, learning something new with every project I take on.

 I'm currently working on: Dalihad, building websites and apps for real clients and small businesses I'm currently learning: development the hands-on way, including HTML, CSS, JavaScript, and how to ship things people can actually use

-What I love beyond code: finance, entrepreneurship, and figuring out how tech can make both more accessible I'm looking to collaborate on: projects that mix tech with finance, education, or helping local businesses grow Ask me about: building from zero, going from website services to apps, or just starting out in tech
+What I love beyond code: finance, entrepreneurship, and figuring out how tech can make both more accessible

+I'm looking to collaborate on: projects that mix tech with finance, education, or helping local businesses grow

+Ask me about: Finance, Entreprenurship, How to start in the age of AI

 Some things I've built